codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/gitops-deployments.md

 [Our integration section]({{site.baseurl}}/docs/integrations/jira) provides further details on ways to set-up the connection.

 Once set-up, you will be able to view information from Jira in the Codefresh GitOps Dashboard.
 Additionally, Jira will display

 * The build status across environments
 * The deployment history
 * Tickets and how they correlate to deployments

 The following screenshots show examples of the provided information.
+Here is the deployments details for a ticket in JIRA:

 {% include image.html
 lightbox="true"
 file="/images/integrations/jira/jira-integration-one.png"
 url="/images/integrations/jira/jira-integration-one.png"
-alt="Codefresh Integrations"
+alt="Ticket deployment history"
+caption="Ticket deployment history"
 max-width="90%"
 %}

+And here is a complete timeline of your deployments and the feature they contain.

 {% include image.html
 lightbox="true"
 file="/images/integrations/jira/jira-integration-two.png"
 url="/images/integrations/jira/jira-integration-two.png"
-alt="Codefresh Integrations"
+alt="Jira Deployment timeline"
+caption="Jira Deployment timeline"
 max-width="90%"
 %}

+For more information see the [Atlassian Codefresh page](https://www.atlassian.com/solutions/devops/integrations/codefresh) and the [integration documentation]({{site.baseurl}}/docs/integrations/jira/).

 ## Using a Git repository for the pipelines